Istanbul Dolmabahce Palace History

 Financial Crisis In The Ottoman Empire

 The construction of the palace was at a time when the economy of the Ottoman Empire was not at all good.
-This difficult situation was not taken into consideration and all the materials used at the palace were very expensive, of top quality and brought from different countries.
+This difficult situation was not taken into consideration while construction.
+The materials used at the palace were very expensive and imported from different countries.

 Among the valuable items were vases from Sévres, Lyon silk, Baccarat crystals, English candelabra, Venetian glasses, German and Czech Bohemian chandeliers and furniture in the rococo style.